ga4gh/product-process/product-process.md

         3. An attempt should be made to have broad representation in the PRC.
         4. Conflicts of interest must be declared and satisfactorily addressed by all members, referring to applicable GA4GH policies (which might include Code of Conduct, Conflict of Interest and additional documentation).
         5. The Secretariat should work with the group to identify potential PRC members.
 In case of disagreement, the Executive Committee will be consulted.
 Final decision on PRC membership will be with Secretariat.
-7. If the work is considering an update to an existing product:
+7. If the work is considering an alteration of scope or breaking change to an existing product:
     1. The Study group must consult existing adopters of the product, obtaining responses from a cross-section of existing adopters
     2. The views of existing adopters should form an additional output, [alongside those listed under point 6](#basicstudyoutputs)
-    3. Documentation from previous versions of the product can be reused
+    3. Documentation from previous versions of the product can (and should) be reused
         1. Differences should be highlighted (git diff or similar is acceptable)
         2. A paragraph of text should be supplied explaining why the changes are needed
         3. The previous PRC should be reconvened if at all possible.
+        4. New documentation should be kept to an absolute minimum but should demonstrate why the new work merits attention.
 8. For products that originated outside of GA4GH:
     1. The study group should include consultation with existing adopters in their outputs
     2. The landscape analysis may be brief and focus on existing use of the product